YORKTOWN CENTER

 By the late 1960s, the mega-sized enclosed shopping mall was coming into its own in the United States.
 The Bay Area's SUNVALLEY CENTER, encompassing an astounding (for the time) 1,255,000 leasable square feet, was dedicated in August 1967.
 In March 1968, Denver's CINDERELLA CITY opened for business with 1,350,000 square feet.
 An enclosing renovation of ROOSEVELT FIELD CENTER, outside of New York City, concluded in June 1968.
 Now officially a MALL, this complex housed 1,485,000 square feet.

 Over in Chicagoland, planning began for a YORKTOWN CENTER mall in 1965.
-The gargantuan shopping complex was being developed by a joint venture of Carson Pirie Scott, Montgomery Ward, J.C.
+A gargantuan shopping complex was being developed by a joint venture of Carson Pirie Scott, Montgomery Ward, J.C.
 Penney, Wieboltds, Lombard-based Long-Pehrson Associates and Boston-based Theodore W. Berenson & Associates.

 The mall site was comprised of 190 acres, located 22 miles west of "The Loop."
 Previously in an unincorporated section of Dupage County, it was annexed into the Village of Lombard in March 1966.
 Ground was broken in March 1967.
 YORKTOWN CENTER was designed by Los Angeles-based Victor Gruen Associates and Sidney H. Morris & Associates, of New York City.

 When completed, the fully-enclosed complex spanned approximately 1,350,000 leasable square feet.
 There were eventually ninety-five stores and services.
 A 3-level (203,100 square foot), Chicago-based Wieboldt's became the first operational store on August 15, 1968.
-A 2-level (240,000 square foot) Montgomery Ward welcomed its first patrons on September 26th.
+A 2-level (240,000 square foot) Montgomery Ward welcomed first shoppers on September 26th.
 Carson Pirie Scott's 3-level (219,000 square foot) store, and a 2-level (230,800 square foot) J.C.
 Penney, opened as part of a mall-wide dedication.
 This was held on October 10, 1968.

 Attending the dedication ceremony were Samuel H. Shapiro (D) (Governor of Illinois), Lester Bergmann (Mayor of Lombard), and developers E.D.
 Pehrson and T.D.
 Berenson.
 The festivities centered around the unveiling of a 25-foot-high thermometer in the mall's Grand Court.